Prof. Joshua Shaevitz

 Some past and present Junior Papers are accessible here.

 Advisers and second readers will both read a JP, discuss it, and agree on a grade.
-All advisers will then attend a ``normalization meeting'' to check for consistency of grading across all students.
+All advisers will submit their grades to the junior committee, who will follow a process designed to ensure that the assignment of grades is consistent across students.
+The precise nature of the process will depend on the number of JPs and other considerations.
 Both presentation and content are important in determining the grade.
 A list of grading criteria (distributed to the faculty) is given below.
 Note that scientific content and quality of presentation are given roughly equal weight in the final grade.

 Grading Criteria for Junior Papers